-These fears appear to originate from a 1984 study in which goats (not dogs) consumed the leaves (not the fruit) of the Guatemalan (not the Mexican) avocado and became ill.2
+These fears appear to originate from a 1984 study in which goats (not dogs) consumed the leaves (not the fruit) of the Guatemalan (not the Mexican) avocado and became ill.1

 Based upon our own review of the literature, it is our opinion that the anxiety over avocado ingredients in dog food appears to be unjustified.

-However, AvoDerm Natural Vegetarian is — by design — a vegan product — meatless.
+AvoDerm Natural Vegetarian Canned Dog Food is by design a meatless product.

-That said, and before we determine our final rating, it’s still important to estimate how much plant-based protein might be present.
+That said, and before we assign our final rating, it’s still important to compare the amount of plant-based protein present with other dog foods.

-Below-average protein.
+Near-average protein.
 Below-average fat.
-And above-average carbohydrates… when compared to a typical canned dog food.
+And above-average carbohydrates when compared to a typical canned dog food.

-AvoDerm Natural Vegetarian is a 100% plant-based canned dog food using a considerable amount of soy meal as its main source of protein… thus earning the brand two stars.
+AvoDerm Natural Vegetarian is a plant-based canned dog food using a moderate amount of soybean meal as its main source of protein thus earning the recipe 2.5 stars.